Do Not Resuscitate (DNR) Forms

 What is a DNR form?

-DNR is the abbreviation of Do Not Resuscitate.
-This is also called a no code or a form in which one asks for a natural death.
-It is a form carrying legal importance in which one requests natural death and doesn’t want to get cardiopulmonary resuscitation or any other sort of life support.
+DNR is the abbreviation for Do Not Resuscitate.
+This is also called a no-code, or a form in which one asks for a natural death.
+It is a form of legal importance in which one requests natural death and doesn’t want to get cardiopulmonary resuscitation or any other sort of life support.

-DNR is totally based on personal choices and it does not have to do with patient management.
+DNR is based on personal choices and does not have to do with patient management.
 As a healthcare professional, one wants to save the life of a dying person and puts maximum effort into it.
-But, if the patient does not want others to save him from artificial means (that’s what they call it), the health care personnel has to obey.
+But if the patient does not want others to save him from artificial means (that’s what they call it), healthcare personnel have to obey.

 Countries where DNR is accepted and allowed

-This will be quite interesting to know which countries accept DNR.
-One more thing that is important to mention here is that in some countries like India and Pakistan, the decision to end resuscitation is solely discussed by physicians in most emergency cases.
-However, a pre-discussed DNR is also accepted but this is mostly in the form of handwritten notes.
-Countries, where pre-printed DNR form is used, are New Zealand, the Kingdom of Saudi Arabia, Singapore, UAE, South Korea, France, and Italy.
+It will be quite interesting to know which countries accept DNR.
+One more thing that is important to mention here is that in some countries, like India and Pakistan, the decision to end resuscitation is solely discussed by physicians in most emergency cases.
+However, a pre-discussed DNR is also accepted, but this is mostly in the form of handwritten notes.
+Countries where the pre-printed DNR form is used, are New Zealand, the Kingdom of Saudi Arabia, Singapore, the UAE, South Korea, France, and Italy.

 Some common reasons for DNR